What is UGC? 7 brands show you the meaning of user-generated content

 UGC in travel: Hapag-Lloyd Cruises

-Travel plans often start from Instagram’s search bar.
-There you’ll find authentic tips from other travellers and influencers.
+Travel plans often start with the search bar on Instagram.
+There you’ll find authentic tips from other travelers and influencers.
 Here’s where I’m planning to travel next 👇

 An example of Instagram hashtag search results